September 29, 2025 (5mo ago) — last updated February 1, 2026 (29d ago)

 Knowing what you want is the first step to building a relationship that fits you.
 This goes deeper than a checklist—it’s a personal blueprint built around your emotional and psychological needs.

-Think of it like designing a custom house: you plan non-negotiables first.
+Think of it like designing a custom house: plan your non-negotiables first.
 Your relationship blueprint helps you understand what you naturally bring to a partnership and what you need to feel whole.

 Discovering Your Core Needs with a Proven System

 Tools for self-discovery can speed this process.
-Dan Millman’s book The Life You Were Born to Live and the Life Purpose App offer one such framework for identifying strengths and challenges based on your birth date3.
-That insight can clarify your non-negotiables and reduce guesswork.
+Dan Millman’s book The Life You Were Born to Live and the Life Purpose App offer one framework for identifying strengths and challenges based on birth date, which can clarify non-negotiables and reduce guesswork3.

 Knowing your tendencies helps you answer: